← home

 Task runners

 Task runners track dependencies via a user-defined task dependency graph.
-Conceptually, each task comprises a shell command, a set of tasks that it depends on, and optional sets of input and output files.
-You must define the shell command and dependencies explicitly; the task runner might be able to determine the sets of input and output files by integrating with a build system or package manager.
-Edges in the task dependency graph connect a task to its dependencies.
-When you run a task, the runner makes sure that all of its dependencies are run first.
+Conceptually, each task definition comprises a command, a set of tasks that it depends on, a set of inputs, and a set of outputs.
+Before the task runner executes a task, it makes sure that all of its dependencies have been executed first.

-A task’s input and output file sets allow the task runner to perform caching.
-The runner can hash the contents of all of the input files and check that hash against a cache.
-If the hash hits, then the input files haven’t been changed, and so the output files and logs from a previous shell command run can be restored directly from the cache without running the shell command again.
-If the hash misses, then the task runner runs the task’s shell command and stores the logs and output files in the cache.
-The cache can be stored locally or on a remote server shared by multiple users.
+A task’s inputs and outputs might include files, environment variables, and other system state.
+They allow the task runner to perform caching.
+More specifically, the runner can hash the contents of the input set and check that hash against a cache.
+If the hash hits, then the inputs haven’t been changed, and so the outputs from a previous shell command run can be restored directly from the cache without running the shell command again.
+If the hash misses, then the task runner runs the task’s shell command and stores the outputs in the cache.
+The cache can be stored locally or on a remote server.

 For this caching to work correctly, a task must always yield the same output when given the same input.
 Such tasks are called hermetic; hermetic tasks are amenable to parallelization as well as caching.
-To promote hermeticity, some task runners accept as explicit inputs all of the binaries and libraries used by a task, including version numbers, so that the task will run the same way regardless of the host system executing it.
-Some task runners also restrict the types of commands tasks can perform to limit their ability to violate hermeticity.
+To promote hermeticity, some task runners do not allow a task to access any system state not explicitly declared in its input set.
+Some task runners also restrict the types of commands that tasks can perform to limit their ability to violate hermeticity.

 Current popular task runners include moonrepo and Turborepo.